vastoolbox/vastoolbox.github.io/_pages/step2.md

 ### Task 1: Data downloading

+Goal: Downloading the commands from an account in a specific time range.

 1. Set the VAS account, passwords and device (optional)
    1. Click "add account"
    2. Type in account and password